smaranikapa/Propacity/README.md

 6. Routing of Contact Us page is in localhost (/contactus).
 7. Routing of thank you page is in localhost (/thank).
 8. After submitting each form we can get into a thank you page.

-# How to Install and Run the Project

-1. Firstly we have to install latest stable npm  version
-2. Secondly we have to run global recact command in our system
-3. Thirdly we have to clone this project from Github
-4. Then we have to run commmand npm install
-5. then we have to run project by giving command npm start